KostasKary/Python-ChatGPTQuiz/README.md

-A python quiz created with chatgpt using an api key made with the libraries openai,tkinter and ttkthemes
+A python quiz created with chatgpt using an api key made with the libraries openai and tkinter